EverythingSuckz/TG-FileStreamBot/README.md

 `FQDN` :  A Fully Qualified Domain Name if present.
 Defaults to `WEB_SERVER_BIND_ADDRESS`

 `HAS_SSL` : (can be either `True` or `False`) If you want the generated links in https format.

+`PING_INTERVAL` : The time in ms you want the servers to be pinged each time to avoid sleeping (Only for Heroku).
+Defaults to `1200` or 20 minutes.
 ## How to use the bot

 :warning: **Before using the  bot, don't forget to add the bot to the `BIN_CHANNEL` as an admin**